cyklokoalicia/OpenSourceBikeShare/README.md

 smsBikeShare
 ============
+*The open source bike sharing system.*

 Bottom-up bicycle sharing system suitable for smaller communities or closed areas such as campuses, companies etc.

 Features
 ----------
-* Admin to add, edit or remove users, create stands or change bicycle availability
 * Registered users send a text message (SMS) to rent and return bicycles and get various information
 * Web map with availability of the bicycle stands
+* Admin to add, edit or remove users, create stands or change bicycle availability
 * Uses eurosms.com SMS gateway, but easy to modify to different gateways/SMS API
-* Requires bicycle locks with four digit code for locking bicycles
+* Bicycles require the locks with a four digit code

 Pilot testing
 ---------